Find Grad Schools

 185 Yearly Graduations

 Benedictine University is the 4th most popular school in the nation for students seeking a graduate certificate in public health.
 Roughly 3,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $30,773 per year, while in-state graduate students, on average, pay $18,530 per year.
-The public health program at Benedictine University awarded 185 graduate certificates during the 2020-2021 school year.
-Around 48% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+The average in-state tuition for full-time undergraduates is $30,927 per year, while in-state graduate students, on average, pay $19,181 per year.
+During the most recent year for which we have data, 185 people received their graduate certificate in public health from Benedictine U. About 81% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #5